November 25, 2022

 Piously welcomed by the locals with food and foot washing, the pilgrims accommodate themselves on the slopes of the mountain next to the set, unique in the world, of monolithic churches carved into red rock at 2450 metres of altitude.
 Hundreds of tunics, impeccably white, give an air of dignity to the environment and to those who accumulate so many days and fatigue on their cracked feet.

-Their humble and rural origin provides them with a genuine closeness, capable of breaking any language barrier and making it materially impossible to remain emotionally indifferent to them.
+Their humble and rural origin provides them with a genuine closeness and innocence, capable of breaking any language barrier and making it materially impossible to remain emotionally indifferent to them.
 They rarely allow themselves to be photographed individually because, for them, being photographed is an exceptional event full of hidden meanings.
 And that's precisely why this exceptionality provokes a subtle change of roles between the model and the photographer himself, who comes from a remote and unknown world for them.
-Their gazes scrutinise us between fear and overconfidence; they disarm us of prejudices and return to us, like magic mirrors, those same questions that we want to ask them.
+Their innocent gazes scrutinise us between fear and overconfidence; they disarm us of prejudices and return to us, like magic mirrors, those same questions that we want to ask them.

 ABYSSINIAN DIARIES III // The Banna Of Key Afer and The Clan Of Tifa Dabo